 Another fun way to see the Romantic Road is to take the Cycle Trail.
 We met a couple who were doing the entire trail in twelve days.

 The terrain is steep at times, so this is not for those who have not spent at least some time on a bike.
 Perhaps a shorter portion would be a good way to begin for those less experienced.
 From April through October, a coach service accepts bicycles with advanced reservations, so that is a great way to try out cycling.

 For more experienced cyclists, they will find the 460-kilometer trail to be mostly flat with some gentle slopes and some steeper slopes.
 The trail is not at all intended for professional cyclists, so those who ride for leisure on a fairly regular basis will probably find the Romantic Road Long Distance Trail to be a great way to travel.

 If the entire Romantic Road is not something you're quite ready for by foot or bike, you can choose a portion of it, and take the Romantic Road Coach for other areas of the itinerary.
 Find out more about taking the bus including schedules and cost.
 It's easy to catch the bus in Munich or Frankfurt.

-The train is another option as each of the larger towns have their own railway station that’s connected to regional public transportation.
+The train is another option as each of the larger towns has their own railway station that's connected to regional public transportation.
 If you want to just hit the larger cities of Würzburg, Donauworth, and Augsburg and go from there, you can choose Germany Rails High-Speed ICE Train.

 Our Stops on the Romantic Road in Germany